NENSA Eastern High School Championship Rules Document

 3b.
 NENSA Membership Required

 All New England and New York participants must have an active NENSA membership.
-It is up to the individual athlete to register with NENSA and membership is not included in the $120 registration fee.
-Canadian guests, and out of region skiers, do not have to be NENSA members.
+It is up to the individual athlete to register with NENSA and membership is not included in the $140 registration fee.
+Canadians and out of region guest skiers should contact NENSA about guest membership.

 3c.
 Athlete T-shirts are typically included with the entry fee.